 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Kids often revel in digital media, including gaming and social media.
-The technology is seductive, and full of color and interactivity — and while this may offer some benefits, it also raises questions.
+Kids often revel in digital media, especially with gaming and social media.
+The technology is enticing and full of color and interactivity — and while this may offer some benefits, it also raises concerns and questions.

-Another question bubbling up, especially for exasperated parents trying to break through the hold of ubiquitous screens and devices: Can frequent use of tech make children more prone to the symptoms of attention-deficit, hyper-activity disorder (ADHD)?
+The main question bubbling up, especially for exasperated parents trying to break through the hold of screens and devices: Can too much screen time make children more prone to the symptoms of attention-deficit/hyperactivity disorder (ADHD)?

-According to a new study, it’s possible.
+A 2018 study aimed to explore this question.
 The study looked at 2,587 high school students who had not been diagnosed with ADHD.
 Students were surveyed on how much time they spent on digital media, including social media.

 Researchers found that the students who reported using digital media many times a day were more likely than their peers to show these symptoms: